Josh Hutcherson: 2011–2015: The Hunger Games and breakthrough

 Before filming the Mockingjay movies, Hutcherson filmed Escobar: Paradise Lost, a French-Spanish thriller, which was released on January 16, 2015, in the U.S. He also served as an executive producer for the film, alongside first-time director Andrea Di Stefano, assisting with casting and blocking shots.
 Hutcherson said the opportunity "made [him] so hungry to do more like that".
-In November 2017, Hutcherson began starring in the science fiction comedy series Future Man on the video on demand service Hulu.
-In December 2022, Hutcherson was cast as Mike Schmidt in the film adaptation of Five Nights at Freddy's, based on the video game series of the same name.